Quick-on-the-Draw/quick-on-the-draw-app/README.md

 ![banner](https://user-images.githubusercontent.com/71411431/143373281-bc31a613-5c01-49ca-aab2-805793f3862c.png)
+All design images and styles by: [Kat Sauma](https://www.linkedin.com/in/kat-sauma/)

 Quick on the Draw is an app to encourage people to take breaks by giving them a fun, timed activity to take their mind off of work.